 Canadian Embassy Internship Program (Washington) – The program is designed to provide undergraduate students with an opportunity for involvement in governmental affairs, as well as provide a general understanding of the Canada-U.S. bilateral relationship through the dynamics at work at the Canadian Embassy in Washington.

-Canadian International Development Agency (CIDA) International Youth Internship Program - CIDA’s International Youth Internship program is an employment program for young Canadian professionals (ages 19 to 30 inclusive).
+Canadian International Youth Internship Program – Canada’s International Youth Internship program is an employment program for young Canadian professionals (ages 19 to 30 inclusive).
 It offers post-secondary graduates the opportunity to gain valuable international development work experience.
 Internships are a minimum six months long and include at least five months working outside Canada.
-CIDA, the Canadian and overseas organizations and the intern share the cost of each internship.
-CIDA’s contribution to the sponsor organization is in cash or in-kind (for example, training).
+The Canadian government, the Canadian and overseas organizations and the intern share the cost of each internship.
+The Canadian government’s contribution to the sponsor organization is in cash or in-kind (for example, training).
 Participants receive a stipend to help cover their living and travel expenses.
 Descriptions of each placement are also available.

 Canadian Resource for Democracy and Human Rights (CANADEM) – The Canadian Resource for Democracy and Human Rights is a national roster of Canadians skilled in human rights, peacebuilding, democratization, admin-logistics, security, reconstruction and other field experience.
 CANADEM offers a Junior Professional Consultant Internship Program.